-All-in-one passes are hugely popular in cities around the world.
+All-in-one tourist passes are hugely popular in cities around the world.
 They tend to offer public transit and entrance to leading attractions all for one price.
 Advertisements claim they save hassle, and money.
 But do they?

 If you’re planning a trip to Norway's capital city, you have likely already wondered whether to buy the Oslo Pass.
 Maybe that's why you find yourself reading this article in the first place!